DataDog/documentation/content/en/tracing/advanced/runtime_metrics.md

 Reach out to <a href="/help">the Datadog support team</a> to be part of the beta.
 </div>

-Node metrics collection can be enabled with one configuration parameter in the tracing client:
+Runtime metrics collection can be enabled with one configuration parameter in the tracing client:

 * Tracer Option: `tracer.init({ runtimeMetrics: true })`
 * Environment Variable: `DD_RUNTIME_METRICS_ENABLED=true`

-Node metrics can be viewed in correlation with your Node services.
+Runtime metrics can be viewed in correlation with your Node services.
 See the [Service page][1] in Datadog.

-**Collecting Node Metrics in Containerized Environments**
+**Collecting Runtime Metrics in Containerized Environments**

-By default, Node metrics from your application are sent to the Datadog Agent over port 8125.
+By default, Runtime metrics from your application are sent to the Datadog Agent over port 8125.
 If you are running the Agent as a container, ensure that `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` [is set to true][2], and that port 8125 is open on the Agent.
 For example: in Kubernetes, [bind the DogstatsD port to a host port][3]; in ECS, [set the appropriate flags in your task definition][4].

 [1]: https://app.datadoghq.com/apm/services
 [2]: /agent/docker/#dogstatsd-custom-metrics